 Norwich, being stuck out on the eastern hump of England and with only gradually improving road connections to anywhere outside of Norfolk, has always had to make its own entertainment.
 For many years it was famous as the city that had a pub for every day of the year and a church for every Sunday.

 The 1920s and 30s were a time of massive change, and Norwich was no exception.
-Technology was bringing the world closer together, with the internal combustion engine bringing fast, personal transport within reach of more and more people, while cinema and radio brought the world to viewers and listeners.
+The technology was bringing the world closer together, with the internal combustion engine bringing fast, personal transport within reach of more and more people, while cinema and radio brought the world to viewers and listeners.
 New sports that took advantage of new technology were also being developed.

 While people began racing motorcycles almost as soon as they were invented, it was the interplay between a style of racing developed in the deserts of Australia and California, and greyhound racing that would create a motorcycle sport that captured Britain’s imagination.